boardsource/pegBoards/docs/encoders.md

 ## Peg part

-The peg client can not grantee that main.py or layout.json will be loaded first.
+The peg client can not guarantee that main.py or layout.json will be loaded first.
 Because of that we need to know the encoder count in both places.

 Main.py: